liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. where do you like to hang out
 1. hang out means to spend time relaxing or socializing informally, to spend a lot of time in a place or with someone
 1. the bathroom is down the hall from the conference room
-1. descipline means the ability to control yourself or other people, even in difficult situations
 1. consistency means the quality of always behaving or performing in a similar way, or of always happening in a similar way
 1. I usually work out hard at 7 pm three times a week, at a large gym not too far from my office.
 People always say my consistency is impressive, and I've been trying to stay in both healthy and shape through years of regular exercise
 1. people always say my consistency is impressive